MXCzkEVM/Moonchain-Documentation/docs/intro.md

 ### 🔥Key Features

-- **IoT/DePIN Scaling**: Enhancing the scalability of IoT and DePIN applications using the Moonchain ($MXC) token as underlying foundation of the infrastructure.
+- **IoT/DePIN Scaling**: Enhancing the scalability of IoT and DePIN applications using the Moonchain token as underlying foundation of the infrastructure.
 - **Wide Range of Applications**: Empowering developers to design, backtest, and deploy any application on the Moonchain Layer 3 blockchain.
 - **Advanced Token Capabilities**: Facilitating Sensor Token Offerings (STOs) and NFT issuances for real-world assets, leveraging innovative protocols like [MEP-600](/docs/Moonchain-Design/MEPs-Moonchain)